necuk/csgo_accuracy/README.md

 # csgo_accuracy

 Source files for the cs:go accuracy program.
-You need to compile https://github.com/EHVAG/demoinfo library.
+You need to compile https://github.com/EHVAG/demoinfo library for C#.
-Library, compiled c# executable and compiler java executables must be all in same directory to work.
+Library, compiled c# executable and compiled java executable must be all in same directory to work.